peterjmarko/llm-narrative-framework/docs/TESTING_GUIDE.template.md

 - Live demonstration of corruption and repair

 **Use cases:**
-- Learning the experiment lifecycle
+- Learning the experiment workflow
 - Understanding audit and repair logic
 - Training new developers
 - Debugging complex experiment issues